 Nicole and Brent have been married since 2013 and live in Newcastle, NSW.
 They both work in different retail stores and Brent especially has had an impressively varied employment background.

-Four years ago they each decided to enrol in a Bachelor of Social Studies (Psychology) and haven’t looked back since.
+Four years ago they each decided to enrol in a psychology degree and haven’t looked back since.
 We spoke to these recent graduates about their story.

 How did you end up studying together?

 Nicole: What I was doing in life was going nowhere and I wanted to do something that actually meant something.
 Since my early twenties I wanted to know what made serial killers tick – why do they do the things they do?
 So studying that was a natural progression for me.
 I still don’t know the answer but I totally enjoyed the study!

 Brent: We got married in 2013 – both second marriages – and as such, we were both going through a period of restarting life.
 So when Nicole said she wanted to do something different, I thought – why not?
 I’ve run my own business, driven trucks, the list goes on and on.
 At the time I was 40 – still with 35 years left of working in me and I didn’t want to keep doing the same thing.
 I wasn’t enjoying work.
 It was a period of self-reflection.

 Whose idea was it initially?
 Did one of you influence the other?